-The aftermath of a hit-and-run accident can be incredibly confusing, and those involved often do not know what to do.
+The aftermath of a hit and run accident can be incredibly confusing, and those involved often do not know what to do.
 As we go through these steps, we hope that you never need to follow them.
-We do not want anyone to become the victim of a hit-and-run accident.
-However, if this does happen to you, these steps could help ensure you receive the compensation you are entitled to.
+We do not want anyone to become the victim of a hit and run accident.
+However, if this does happen to you, these steps could help ensure you receive the compensation to which you are entitled.

-- Call 911: You need to dial 911 as soon as you get your vehicle to a safe location after a hit-and-run accident.
-The police and EMS officials need to come to the scene of the incident.
+- Call 911: As soon as you get your vehicle to a safe location after a hit and run accident, call 911.
+The police and EMS need to come to the scene of the incident to assess your injuries and make an official police report.
 Additionally, it is the responsibility of law enforcement officials to track down the hit and run drivers.
-It can be tempting to try to follow a driver who flees the scene of an accident, but this will put even more people in danger.
+It can be tempting to try to follow a driver who flees the scene of an accident, but this will put even more people in danger, including yourself.

 - Seek immediate medical care: All hit and run accident victims need to seek immediate medical care.
-The signs and symptoms of many vehicle accident injuries do not appear until hours or even days following an incident, but every crash victim needs to be evaluated by a doctor soon after the incident occurs.
-This ensures crash victims’ well-being while also establishing a direct link between the injuries and the crash.
+The signs and symptoms of many injuries do not appear until hours, or even days, following an accident, but every crash victim needs to be evaluated by a doctor as soon as possible.
+This ensures your physical well-being while also establishing a direct link between your injuries and the accidents.

-- Take notes: Memories began to fade very quickly after car accidents occur, and we always recommend that hit and run victims write down as much as they remember.
-This can include a description of the vehicle they were hit by and a description of the driver or passengers in the vehicle responsible for the hit and run.
+- Take notes: Memories can fade very quickly after an accident, and we always recommend that hit and run victims write down as much as they remember as soon as they can.
+This can include a description of the vehicle that hit them and a description of the driver or passengers in the vehicle responsible for the hit and run.

 - Gather much evidence as possible: Hit and run accident victims in Charlotte can begin gathering evidence if it is safe to do so at the scene of the crash.
 This can include getting the names and contact information of any eyewitnesses.
-This can also include using a smartphone or another type of camera to take photographs of vehicle damage, debris on the roadway, skid marks, traffic and weather conditions, injuries, and more.
+It can also include using your cell phone or other camera to take photographs of vehicle damage, debris on the roadway, skid marks, traffic and weather conditions, your injuries, and more.

 - Report the incident to your insurance carrier: Your insurance carrier will need to be notified that you have been in an accident.
-You do not have to go into much detail, but you do need to let the insurance carrier know that the incident was a hit-and-run crash.
+You do not have to go into detail, but you do need to let them know that the incident was a hit-and-run crash.

-- Contact an attorney: You should contact a skilled vehicle accident attorney.
-Because these accidents are not always straightforward, having a Charlotte hit-and-run lawyer by your side will be an essential piece of the puzzle when it comes to securing compensation.
+- Contact an attorney: You should contact a skilled car accident attorney.
+Because these accidents are not always straightforward, having the Charlotte lawyers at Price, Petho & Associates on your side is an essential piece of the puzzle when it comes to securing compensation.

-Leaving the scene of an accident is a crime in North Carolina, but that does not help victims who are not sure how they will receive compensation for their losses.
-Securing compensation can be particularly difficult if a hit-run driver is not located by law enforcement.
+Leaving the scene of an accident is a crime in North Carolina.
+However, that will not help people like you who are not sure how they will secure compensation for their losses.
+Further, this can be particularly difficult if a hit-run driver is not located by law enforcement.